Manniss01/oneshoot/README.md

 ---

-### 🏢 UnicodeX (Company)
+### 🏢 UnicodaX (Company)

-UnicodeX is a forward-thinking software company specializing in AI-powered applications, chatbots, RAG (Retrieval-Augmented Generation) solutions, and end-to-end product development.
+UnicodaX is a forward-thinking software company specializing in AI-powered applications, chatbots, RAG (Retrieval-Augmented Generation) solutions, and end-to-end product development.

 We help individuals and businesses build intelligent systems like this one — integrating custom LLMs, vector databases, and scalable infrastructure.